dairyking98/RoboCam-Suite/index.md

 # RoboCam-Suite

-Robotic microscopy system for automated well-plate experiments using a 3D printer as a positioning stage, Raspberry Pi camera for imaging, and GPIO-controlled laser for stimulation.
+Robotic microscopy system for FluorCam, StentorCam, and other automated microscopy experiments under the RoboCam umbrella.
+Uses a 3D printer as a positioning stage, Raspberry Pi camera for imaging, and GPIO-controlled laser for stimulation.

 ## Documentation